ebp-nor/workshop-2024/00_introduction.md

 ## Infrastructure

 For the different analyses we are doing, we will use [Saga](https://documentation.sigma2.no/hpc_machines/saga.html).
 Everything should be set up properly by now.
 The project we have at Saga is called nn9984k, and the working folder is `/cluster/projects/nn9984k`.
+You should set up and do stuff in `/cluster/projects/nn9984k/work/$USERNAME`, but we'll come back to that in the next subject.

 On Saga we will submit jobs/analyses as job scripts.
 This is for a system called SLURM.
 Basically, this is instructions to the system for what kind of analysis we are running, or more concretely, how much memory and computing power we need.